Transhumanism: Growth of transhumanism

 In 1992, More and Morrow founded the Extropy Institute, a catalyst for networking futurists and brainstorming new memeplexes by organizing a series of conferences and, more importantly, providing a mailing list, which exposed many to transhumanist views for the first time during the rise of cyberculture and the cyberdelic counterculture.
 In 1998, philosophers Nick Bostrom and David Pearce founded the World Transhumanist Association (WTA), an international non-governmental organization working toward the recognition of transhumanism as a legitimate subject of scientific inquiry and public policy.
 In 2002, the WTA modified and adopted The Transhumanist Declaration.
 The Transhumanist FAQ, prepared by the WTA (later Humanity+), gave two formal definitions for transhumanism:

 In possible contrast with other transhumanist organizations, WTA officials considered that social forces could undermine their futurist visions and needed to be addressed.
-A particular concern is the equal access to human enhancement technologies across classes and borders.
+A particular concern is equal access to human enhancement technologies across classes and borders.
 In 2006, a political struggle within the transhumanist movement between the libertarian right and the liberal left resulted in a more centre-leftward positioning of the WTA under its former executive director James Hughes.
-In 2006, the board of directors of the Extropy Institute ceased operations of the organization, stating that its mission was "essentially completed".
+In 2006, the board of directors of the Extropy Institute ceased operations of the organization, saying that its mission was "essentially completed".
 This left the World Transhumanist Association as the leading international transhumanist organization.
 In 2008, as part of a rebranding effort, the WTA changed its name to "Humanity+".
-In 2012, the transhumanist Longevity Party had been initiated as an international union of people who promote the development of scientific and technological means to significant life extension, that for now has more than 30 national organisations throughout the world.
+In 2012, the transhumanist Longevity Party had been initiated as an international union of people who promote the development of scientific and technological means to significant life extension that now has more than 30 national organisations throughout the world.

 The Mormon Transhumanist Association was founded in 2006.
-By 2012, it consisted of hundreds of members.
+By 2012, it had hundreds of members.

-The first transhumanist elected member of a parliament has been Giuseppe Vatinno, in Italy.
+The first transhumanist elected member of a parliament was Giuseppe Vatinno, in 2012 in Italy.